Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 He then founded Maine Shoe Co., which was bought by Allen Edmonds in 1998.
 When Cole Haan moved to overseas manufacturing and closed down its Lewiston plant, Michael bought it back and launched Rancourt & Co. with his son, Kyle.

 Rancourt has since continued its tradition of producing hand-sewn shoes with locally sourced materials in Maine.
-And after decades of contract manufacturing, the brand launched its in-house brand and a make-to-order line sold directly to customers in 2010.
+After decades of contract manufacturing, the brand launched its in-house brand and a make-to-order line sold directly to customers in 2010.

 5. SAS: Comfort and Craftsmanship in Texas-Made Shoes